 Surgical Site Identification

 The 2018 exam includes two new sub-content sections: Communications Skills and Administrative Duties.
-You can find a full description of the changes as well as a comparison to the old test on their PDF document “Certification and Recertification,” which is published by JCAHPO and is fully up-to-date.
+This information is found on page 15 on their PDF document “Certification and Recertification,” which is published by JCAHPO and is fully up-to-date.
 This is also where you will find the application to take the exam.

 Feeling overwhelmed yet?
 So did I, when I was preparing for my COA exam back in 1993.
 But don’t panic - there are many resources available to help you.